esyede/rakit/packages/docs/data/autoloading.md

 lives in `observers/user.php`, and `Blog_Post_Transformer` of the `blog` package in `packages/blog/transformers/post.php`.

-The autoloader in Rakit follows the `class name same as file name` convention, where the file name is written in all lowercase letters.
+The convention is one class per file, the file named after the class in lowercase:

-So for example, the `User` class placed in the `models/` folder must be placed in a file named `user.php` to be automatically loaded.
+`User` in `models/` lives in `models/user.php`.

-You can also place it in subfolders.
-Just give the class namespace following the folder structure you create.
-So, the `Entities\User` class should be placed in the `entities/user.php` file inside the `models/` folder.
+Subfolders follow the namespace, so `Entities\User` lives in `models/entities/user.php`.

 <a id="registering-folders"></a>

 ## Registering Folders

-As explained above, the `models/` and `libraries/` folders (among others) are by default registered to autoload; but, you can also register any folder you like using the same convention:
+Any other folder can be registered under the same convention:

 #### Registering several folders to the autoloader: